The client orders and pays online, after which you send the product to them. Easy, right?

 Free Shipping Options

-Whether they are right or wrong to do so, a lot of consumers have come to expect free shipping for their order.
+Whether they are right or wrong to do so, a lot of consumers have come to expect free shipping for their orders.
 According to recent statistics, many will choose retailers that offer free shipping over ones that charge for it; it’s just the way that it is.
-But don’t dismay, as these same statistics also say that clients are also prepared to wait that extra day to receive their items and will reuse a service if you pay the shipping, especially if it’s being shipped in your local area.
+But don’t be dismayed, as these same statistics also say that clients are also prepared to wait that extra day to receive their items and will reuse a service if you pay for the shipping, especially if it’s being shipped in your local area.